aiegoo/documentation/_wiki/blog/2021-11-27-motion-planning-dashboard.md

 ## how it began

 {:.note}
 This wiki is to refresh my memory and get it started with one of my client's drone project.
-My project then was to create a dashboard with Django backend and Vue fron-end to connect drone's waypoints in real-time and display them on a map.
+My project then was to create a dashboard with Django backend and Vue front-end to connect drone's waypoints in real-time and display them on a map.
 Fortunately, both projects are relevant in many ways, except that mine used FCND simulator and waypoints and movements of drones were simulated inside a Unity app instead of open-source Mavlink/Simulink or even Ardupilot including QGroundControl.
-So here's how the dashboard was build almost one year ago.
+So here's how the dashboard was built almost one year ago.

 {{site.data.alerts.bulletin}}
 Be a copycat!
 Break someone else's code.